Lexington Creek Sweep

 - Cane Run Watershed: Legacy Trail, Kentucky Horse Park

 - West Hickman Watershed: Veterans Park, Belleau Woods Park

 What is my watershed?

 A watershed is an area of land that drains to the same creek, river or ocean.
-In Lexington, we have seven urban and 2 rural watersheds.
+In Lexington, we have seven urban and two rural watersheds.

 Several of Lexington's watersheds have volunteer groups.
-You're welcome to contact any group, whether your live, work or just have an interest in that watershed.
+You're welcome to contact any group, whether you live, work or just have an interest in that watershed.